diaspd/untitled-ui/README.md

 </br>

 ## 📄 Project
-💰 A project using best practices of Tailwindcss, composition pattern and more.
+💰 A project using best practices of Tailwindcss, Composition Pattern and more.

 <br></br>